Nzone56/ShowcaseV2/content/docs/shortcodes/buttons.md

 # Buttons

-Buttons are styled links that can lead to local page or external link.
+Buttonsss are styled links that can lead to local page or external link.

 ## Example